a-rahimi/infixlang/README.md

 ## Grammar

 Under the hood, there's a simple recursive descent context-free grammar parser.
-What's nice about this particular parser is that it only takes 110 lines of code, and the production rules can themselves be written in Python.
-Here is a snippet from the code:
+Here is a snippet of the grammar from the code:

   ```python
   expr.rules = (